vincent-stafford/qrustalpha/README.md

 }
 ```

+Issues:
+- While Phase Shift T does not work.
+There seems to be an issue with taking the norm and measuring circuits with relative phase shift.
+This is being activly worked on.

 This project is also entirely for fun and research purposes.
 It is licensed under the GPL.
 I started this project on Monday 07/24/2023.